mehrdadhalali/Games-Release-Tracker/terraform/README.md

 ## Overview

 This terraform folder creates all the required AWS services for this project bar the ECR's containing the images.
-This includes the AWS postgres RDS, the extract lambdas , ....
+This includes
+    - AWS postgres RDS
+    - Extract lambdas
+    - Report lambda
+    - Transform & load lambda
+    - AWS Step functions State Machine
+    - Report Scheduler
+    - Pipeline Scheduler

 ## Set-up and Running